The Honda Jazz is something of a nonconformist in the small-car world.

 This latest version is no measly refresh; from the ground up it’s all new.
-There’s a new chassis using Honda’s Global Compact Platform, with new front suspension that’s claimed to improve both ride and refinement – a bugbear of the old Jazz.
+There’s a new chassis using Honda’s Global Compact Platform, with new front suspension that’s claimed to improve both ride and refinement – The decision to buy a a bugbear of the old Jazz.

 It also allows for a longer wheelbase, so the engineers have eeked out even more interior space.